arielsolomon/obj_detection_related/README.md

 # obj_detection_related
 varying image dataset via computer vision:
-If you would like to vary the view point of the image for object detection or any other purpose, you can try distort it and give it a new prespective using this code
+If you would like to vary the view point of the image for object detection or any other purpose, you can distort it and give it a new prespective and save it as either augmented data or use it as dataset